betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 participants from accidentally seeing the contents of those other windows.
 When you have a choice, using application-specific sharing is a **best privacy practice**.

+### Shared whiteboard

+This is similar to but not quite the same thing as *Shared Annotations*.
+A shared whiteboard is a separate drawing area, like a whiteboard in an office, where all participants can doodle content and paste images they captured locally.

-### Shared Annotations
+### Shared annotations

 This is similar to but not quite the same thing as [*Screen Sharing*](#screen-sharing).
 Shared annotations allows the presenter/host to draw annotations on top of whatever content is being displayed in the main window so that all other participants can see it.

-### Shared Whiteboard
+### Smart chat

-This is similar to but not quite the same thing as *Shared Annotations*.
-A shared whiteboard is a separate drawing area, like a whiteboard in an office, where all participants can doodle content and paste images they captured locally.
+All vendor's typically provide some kind of a chat feature which allows participants to send text messages to each other.
+By *smart* chat here, we mean the chat handles more than just *raw* text.
+For example, a *smart* chat handles clickable URL links, private messages between participants (instead to all participants), drag-n-drop for text files, showing who else may be in the midst of typing a chat message, etc.
+In the absence of this feature a clumsy but sufficient work-around is to use a shared [Google doc](https://www.google.com/docs/about/).
+Of course, you need to find a way to distribute a link to your meeting participants most likely via email.

+### Voting or polling

+This is a feature that allows the host to ask participants a question and have them anonymously vote their responses.
+In the absence of this feature, a clumsy but sufficient work-around is to use [Google forms](https://www.google.com/forms/about/) by creating the form and then pasting a link to the form in your meeting's chat window allowing all participants to easily go there and vote their response.

 ## Security